 why the final, high ranked rates tend to be over widths greater than the

-, as can be seen here with the top ranked
+input width, as can be seen here with the top ranked

 result.